 The Muskoka Campus offers a personalized educational experience while meeting local demand for health care, skilled trades, business, and service sector employment training.

-Seven Post-Secondary schools in Ontario offer specific Financial Aid Resources for Youth in Care, including free tuition.
+Nine Post-Secondary schools in Ontario offer specific Financial Aid Resources for Youth in Care, including free tuition.

 Click on this link to find out more.

 Children's Aid Scholarships & Bursaries

 A link to information and applications for scholarships, bursaries and grants offered by Children's Aid for Youth in Care.